scenerystack/community/docs/learn/scenery-basics.md

     This guide assumes you have already read the [Setup](./setup.md) guide and have a SceneryStack project set up.

 To get started with Scenery, you need to create a [Display] and a [Node] to render.
-Here’s a simple example that creates a [Display] and renders a red rectangle:
+Here’s a simple example that creates a [Display] and renders a line of text with a logo:

 First, create a block-level element (like a div) that has declared dimensions:

 ```html
 <div id="getting-started-example" style="width: 400px; height: 100px;"></div>
 ```

+Then the following code will create a [Display] and render a [Text] and an [Image] inside:

 <div id="getting-started-example" class="sandbox-example" style="width: 400px; height: 100px; margin: 0 auto; border: 1px solid black;"></div>
 <div id="getting-started-example-appendix" class="sandbox-example"></div>